carlosperate/ArduinoCore-microbit/README.md

 - [N/A] `onReceive()`
 - [N/A] `onRequest()`

-Extra Wire methods, not available in all Arduino cores, also out of scope:
+Extra Wire methods to configure a timeout (not available in all Arduino cores), also out of scope as there is a built-in, non-configurable timeout already:
 - [N/A] `setWireTimeout()`
 - [N/A] `clearWireTimeoutFlag()`
 - [N/A] `getWireTimeoutFlag()`

 ### USB
+There is no direct USB access from the microcontroller running the Arduino code (USB functionality is in a different on-board microcontroller), so this is out of scope:
 - [N/A] `Keyboard`
 - [N/A] `Mouse`